L.A.P.D. (band): Formation and early days (1989)

 L.A.P.D. formed in Bakersfield, California, in 1989.
 The band was started with Richard Morrill, James Shaffer, and Reginald Arvizu.
 With both guitarist and bass guitar positions filled, there was still a need for a lead vocalist, as well as a percussionist.
 Richard Morrill was the only credited vocalist for L.A.P.D.

 The band still needed a drummer, so they put an ad in a local newspaper.
 The ad description stated that they were a "funk, thrash, metal groove band looking for a drummer."
 This resulted in David Silveria auditioning for the band.
 Although at the time Silveria was only fifteen, he was still recruited to the band, filling the percussionist position.
 L.A.P.D. recorded a demo album consisting of four songs, "James Brown", "Stinging Like a Bee", "Jesus", and "Don't Label Me", which were all ready to be sent out to various record labels.

 The group left Bakersfield and set out for Los Angeles, California.
 Shaffer was the only band member that was not in favor of the act.
 He was the only one to stay in Bakersfield, while all the other band members left.
 Silveria dropped out of high school to leave Bakersfield.
 Richard's mother Donna allowed the entire band plus 2 roadies to live with her in a 2 bedroom apartment in Burbank CA. L.A.P.D. began rehearsing at a space located in Hollywood, California, near Western Avenue.
 Shaffer decided to return to the band when he and his girlfriend broke up.
-Brian Welch, a guitarist who knew Shaffer and Arvizu when they were in high school (and who later joined the band when they reformed as Korn), would occasionally "check out the [band's] music."
+Brian Welch, a guitarist who knew Shaffer and Arvizu when they were in high school (and who later joined the band when they reformed as Korn), would occasionally "check out the [band's] music scene."